Postpartum Return to Running and Exercise Classes

 The Vagercise course includes six levels of Pelvic Floor Strength, Core Strength and Hip and Glute Strength, designed by PTs to build your foundational strength.

 The series also includes a test you can take to determine whether you can handle high-intensity activities without leaks or pain.
-(As always, check with a medical professional before beginning any new exercise program.)

 It took months for your body to change during pregnancy, and it also takes months to return to full strength and endurance for higher intensity activities.